logicahealth/komet/provider/datastore-postgres/README.md

 ![](README_files/images/PostgresApp.12.Initialize.v96.png)

-For convenience, check "Automatically start server" in "Server Settings…".
+For convenience, check "Automatically start server" in "Server Settings…" for ISAAC Server v9.6.
+Also, verify that "Automatically start server" is not checked for other server instances.

 ![](README_files/images/PostgresApp.13.AutoStart.v96.png)